 LIVER CANCER IN OUR AREA

-Liver cancer is the most common type of cancer in North West England, with rates recorded as 28% higher than the rest of the country.
+Liver cancer in North West England has rates recorded as 28% higher than the rest of the country.
 Those living in Merseyside, in particular, are affected twice as much as those living across the rest of the country, while incidence rates in Cheshire are 24% higher than the national average.

 Liver cancer symptoms are often vague and don't appear until the cancer is at an advanced stage.
 They can include:

 - unintentional weight loss

 - feeling very full after eating, even if the meal was small